Table of contents

 The American Heart Association recommends that if you are within the normal range (less than 120/80 mm Hg), you should screen your blood pressure yearly during regular medical visits if you are 20 or older.
 If you have a family history of heart disease or other risk factors, your doctor might recommend you get readings more often than regular appointments.

-Treatment (Part 8 of Is blood pressure genetic?)
+Treatment (Part 8 of Is high blood pressure genetic?)

 High blood pressure is usually treated with a combination of lifestyle changes and prescription medications.